cbcrg/pergola/doc/source/basic_concepts.rst

   !
 Mapping of behavioural fields into pergola ontology terms !
   !
-Any test starting with an exclamation mark is a comment
+Any line starting with an exclamation mark is a comment

   input_file:id > pergola:track
   input_file:t_ini > pergola:start